cicero-mello/cm-typing-effect/README.md

 ## Requirements (current version)

-- The target element must have text content.
+- The target element must have ONLY text content (no tags).
 - Text content should use a monospaced font.
 - No Full-Width characters are supported.